lab-sun/NLE-DM/README.md

 ## Note
-* Normally, the backbone is first pre-trained on BDD10K (using pre_train.py), then load the pre-trained weight to train the network to jointly predict actions and descriptions/explanations.
+* Normally, the backbone is first pre-trained on BDD10K (using pre_train.py), then load the pre-trained weight to train the network to jointly predict actions and natural-language reasons/descriptions.
-* To accelerate training process for deeplabv3 on BDD10k dataset, we recommend you to load the pre-trained deeplabv3 weights on COCO dataset.
+* To accelerate training process for pre-train on BDD10k dataset, we recommend you to load the pre-trained deeplabv3 weights on COCO dataset.
 To download the weights, please refer to:
 deeplabv3_resnet50: https://download.pytorch.org/models/deeplabv3_resnet50_coco-cd0a2569.pth